Phyboc/UI-Auditer/README.md

 ## The Problem

-When I built my first hackathon project, the UI was functional but scored terribly with judges.
+When I built my hackathon project, the UI was functional but was terrible.
 I'd designed it for myself, not for the actual audience.
 I had no way to know that until it was too late.

 Most developers face this.
 You can't afford a UX researcher.
 Lighthouse only checks performance and accessibility.
 Nothing tells you *"this interface feels wrong for a 60-year-old"* or *"Gen-Z users will bounce because you used light mode."*